alimoeeny/podcast/README.md

 Thank you!

 ### Release Notes
+2.0.0
+* remove all instances of \*time.Time from the API and replace them by time.Time by value
+* go mod

 1.3.1
 * increased itunes compliance after feedback from Apple:
 - specified what categories should be set with AddCategory().